RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-2.8.md

 ---
 x-trestle-set-params:
-  ac-02.08_odp:
+  ac-2.8_prm_1:
     values:
-sort-id: ac-02.08
 x-trestle-global:
   sort-id: ac-02.08
 ---

-# ac-2.8 - \[Access Control\] Dynamic Account Management
+# ac-2.8 - \[Access Control\] Dynamic Account Creation

 ## Control Statement

-Create, activate, manage, and deactivate {{ insert: param, ac-02.08_odp }} dynamically.
+The information system creates {{ insert: param, ac-2.8_prm_1 }} dynamically.

+## Control Objective

+Determine if:

+- \[AC-2(8)[1]\] the organization defines information system accounts to be created by the information system dynamically; and

+- \[AC-2(8)[2]\] the information system creates organization-defined information system accounts dynamically.

 ## Control guidance

-Approaches for dynamically creating, activating, managing, and deactivating system accounts rely on automatically provisioning the accounts at runtime for entities that were previously unknown.
-Organizations plan for the dynamic management, creation, activation, and deactivation of system accounts by establishing trust relationships, business rules, and mechanisms with appropriate authorities to validate related authorizations and privileges.
+Dynamic approaches for creating information system accounts (e.g., as implemented within service-oriented architectures) rely on establishing accounts (identities) at run time for entities that were previously unknown.
+Organizations plan for dynamic creation of information system accounts by establishing trust relationships and mechanisms with the appropriate authorities to validate related authorizations and privileges.

-## Control assessment-objective

-{{ insert: param, ac-02.08_odp }} are created dynamically;
-{{ insert: param, ac-02.08_odp }} are activated dynamically;
-{{ insert: param, ac-02.08_odp }} are managed dynamically;
-{{ insert: param, ac-02.08_odp }} are deactivated dynamically.